kentaro/_kentaro.github.io_/content/about.md

 ----

-Kentaro Kuribayashi is a Tokyo-based software engineer who has built a career in the Internet industry.
+Kentaro Kuribayashi is a Tokyo-based software engineer who has built a career in the Internet industry, and is also an art and book enthusiast.

 He received a Bachelor's Degree in Law from Tokyo Metropolitan University, Japan in 1999.
 From 2008, he started his actual career as a software engineer.
 He is now a board member of GMO Pepabo, Inc. and is in charge of technology and engineering as Chief Technology Officer(CTO).

 On the personal side, he is interested in art, philosophy, literature, and studying languages.
 On holidays, he usually visits art garalleys and bookstores.
-He is absorbed in enjoying shisha, reading books.
-He is studying French nowadays and is also an amateur photographer.
+These days, he has been studying French and taking photots with GR III and α7 III.